-This page provides you with information about funders that offer ongoing funding opportunities (where applications can be made at any time).
+This page provides you with information about local and national funders that offer ongoing funding opportunities (where applications can be made at any time or there is a rolling application process).

 Advice & Financial

-NEW!
 The Society for Disabled Artists (SODA) Bursariessupports hospice staff to gain accredited art and music therapy qualifications.
 Applicants can apply for a maximum of 50% of course or module fees, up to £1,500 in any one year, subject to funding being available.
-Match funding is encouraged.
+Match-funding is encouraged.
 Applications must be received at least one month before the start of the course or module.

-Warm & Well Household Support Fund - emergency funds are available for clients in Gloucestershire and South Gloucestershire who are experiencing fuel poverty and unable to meet their energy costs.
+LOCAL FUNDER: Warm & Well Household Support Fund - emergency funds are available for clients in Gloucestershire and South Gloucestershire who are experiencing fuel poverty and unable to meet their energy costs.
 These funds can be used to top up prepayment meters, make direct payments to clients’ energy suppliers, or help fill their oil tank.
 If you have any questions, please contact us at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Application deadline: referrals can be made at any time.
+Referrals can be made at any time.

 Animal Welfare

 HDH Wills Charitable Foundation - funding is available for general, environmental and wildlife charities that support the conservation and maintenance of the natural environment and its indigenous woodland flora and fauna.
-Small grants between £500 and £5,000 and large grants between £5,000 and £50,000 are available.
+Small grants between £500 and £5,000 through the Martin Wills Wildlife Maintenance Trust .
 Applications can be made at any time.
-Please note: the large grants fund is currently closed, we will include further information when it's available.

 Arts & Culture

 Old Possums Practical Trust - grants between £500 and £5,000 are available for projects that aim to increase knowledge and appreciation of any matters of historic, artistic, architectural, aesthetic, literary, musical or theatrical interest.
-Grants are more likely to be given for projects that involve: children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
+Grants are more likely to be given for projects that involve children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others.
 Registered charities, individuals and groups can apply.
 Applications can be made at any time.

-Paul Hamlyn Foundation Arts Based Learning Fund - grants between £30,000 and £40,000 available for projects that enhance the lives, development and achievements of children and young people through high quality arts-based learning activities.
+Paul Hamlyn Foundation Arts Based Learning Fund - grants from £30,000 upwards are available for projects that enhance the lives, development and achievements of children and young people through high-quality arts-based learning activities.
 Applications can be made at any time.

-Take It Away Scheme - interest-free loans are available for the purchase of musical instruments and equipment, to help ensure that more people across England and Northern Ireland can access instruments and learn to play.
+Take It Away Scheme - interest-free loans are available for the purchase of musical instruments and equipment to help ensure that more people can access instruments and learn to play.
 Applicants must have an annual income of £5,000 or more.
 Loans are up to £5,000.
 Applications can be made at any time.

 Children & Young People